Killing of Korryn Gaines: Background

-Korryn Shandawn Gaines was a 23-year-old woman from Randallstown, Maryland, and was employed as a hairstylist.
+Korryn Gaines was a 23-year-old woman from Randallstown, Maryland, and was employed as a hairstylist.
 Her father, Ryan Gaines, had worked as a police dispatcher, according to depositions of Gaines' family in a 2012 civil suit.
 Her mother, Rhonda Dormeus, aged 49, is a registered nurse.
 She also has a 32-year-old sister and 26-year-old brother.
 Gaines was wanted on a bench warrant for failing to appear in court on charges related to previous cases of disorderly conduct and resisting arrest following a March 10 traffic stop and other traffic offenses, according to Baltimore County Police.
 Gaines was pulled over by a police officer for driving without a license plate.

 After the incident, police reported that Gaines, though not actively affiliated with any specific anti-government group, identified and behaved as a 'free person' who does not recognize governmental authority.
 Gaines' use of an irregular, homemade "license plate", her telling to the officers that she didn't "follow [their] laws" and the content of her social media posts indicate that she may have identified with the sovereign citizen movement.
 Sovereign citizen ideology is rooted in a pseudolegal conspiracy theory implying that government authority is illegitimate and that laws no longer apply to people once they have proclaimed themselves free of legal constraints.